 Common Career Mistakes and How to Avoid Them

-Are you trying everything to improve you career with no success?
-Have you ever wondered why your colleague or friend is promoted while you are still in the same job?
-Most of us commit common blunders in our careers that stagnate the pace of growth.
-Continue reading to learn about these errors and how they can be avoided.
+Are you trying everything to grow your career with no success?
+Have you ever asked yourself why your friend or colleague gets promoted, while you’re still stuck in the same position?
+Most of us make mistakes in our work that slow down progress.
+Read on to learn about these mistakes and ways they can be avoided.

 Key Takeaways